AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

 Mo.
 	Keep silence while I pronounce judgment--- Tremble for your approaching doom.
 You are not now before the tribunal of a European, a man of your own colours.
-I am an Indian, a Mahometan, 	my laws are cruel and my nature savage---You have imposed upon me, and attempted to defraud me, but know that I haveÊbeen taught mercy and compassion for the sufferings ofÊ[250]Ê human 	nature; however differing in laws, temper and colour from myself.
+I am an Indian, a Mahometan, 	my laws are cruel and my nature savage---You have imposed upon me, and attempted to defraud me, but know that I haveC been taught mercy and compassion for the sufferings ofC [250]C human 	nature; however differing in laws, temper and colour from myself.
 Yes from you Christians whose laws teach charity to all the world, have I learn'd these virtues?
 For your countrymen's 	cruelty to the poor Gentoos has shewn me tyranny in so foul a light, that I was determined henceforth to be only mild, just and merciful.---You have done wrong, but you are strangers, 	you are destitute---You are too much in my power to treat you with severity---all three may freely depart.

 John.
-(Runs to take the Mogul's hand.)Ê
+(Runs to take the Mogul's hand.)C

 	The lord bless you sir: thank you.

 Mo.
 	You have my leave, and I have given instructions to my messengers, to give you safe conduct to your native land.

-							[Exit.Ê
+							[Exit.C

 Doc.